jcmturner/mfaserver/README.md

   }
   ```
   * Response data:
+    If successful the HTTP status code is 201 (Created).
     If the "Accept-Encoding" header value is set to "image/png" then a png QR code image is returned suitable for use with the Google Authenticator application.
     Else the following JSON is returned:
   ```